KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 };
 ```

-As the description of any LBM model includes at least a number of spatial dimensions `D` and a number of discrete velocities `Q` these two constants are the required template arguments of the new `DESCRIPTOR_BASE` class template.
+As the description of any LBM model includes at least a number of spatial dimensions `D` and a number of discrete velocities `Q` these two constants are the required template arguments of the new `DESCRIPTOR_BASE` class template[^61].
 Until we finally get concepts in C++, the members of the `FIELDS` list are by convention expected to offer a `size` and `getLocalIndex` template methods accepting these two foundational constants.

+[^61]: See `src/dynamics/descriptorBase.h`

 ```cpp
 /// Base of a descriptor field whose size is defined by A*D + B*Q + C